 Q - What does your current membership look like?

-We have members who are airline captains, machinists, small-business owners, computer programers, CEO's, truck drivers, doctors, college professors, ski patrollers, engineers, teachers, retired members of the military, real-estate agents, students, law-enforcement officers, housewives, air-traffic controllers, fire fighters, aircraft mechanics, contractors, etc.
+A - We have about 75 members.
+They include airline captains, machinists, small-business owners, computer programers, CEO's, truck drivers, doctors, college professors, ski patrollers, engineers, teachers, retired members of the military, real-estate agents, students, law-enforcement officers, housewives, air-traffic controllers, fire fighters, aircraft mechanics, contractors, etc.

 Q - Are you a flight school?